gradle/gradle/design-docs/component-metadata.md

     - ~~If any rule rejects a candidate, the candidate is not selected.~~
     - ~~Once a rule rejects a candidate, no other rules are evaluated for the candidate.~~
     - ~~A rule that declares only a `ModuleComponentSelection` input is evaluated before a rule that declares a `ComponentMetadata` input.
-- A Maven module candidate is not considered when a custom rule requires an `IvyModuleDescriptor` input
+- ~~Component selection rule that requires an `IvyModuleDescriptor` input does not affect selection of maven module~~
-    - Reason is logged as "not an Ivy Module" (or similar)
 - ~~All test cases from the previous story (ComponentMetadataDetails/IvyModuleMetadata input) should be adapted~~
 - ~~Test cases from earlier stories will be modified or replaced by the test cases here~~